Pachydactylus griffini

 Pachydactylus griffini is a species of lizard in the family Gekkonidae.
 The species is endemic to Namibia.

 Etymology

 The specific name, griffini, is in honor of American zoologist Michael "Mike" Griffin who worked in Namibia for many years.

 Geographic range

 P. griffini is found in southeastern Namibia.

+Habitat

+The preferred natural habitat of P. griffini is savanna, at altitudes of 1,000–1,200 m.

+Description

+Small for its genus, P. griffini may attain a snout-to-vent length (SVL) of 39 mm.

+Behavior

+P. griffini is terrestrial and nocturnal.